NPShane/PFDTeam2/README.md

 ## Feedback Feature

-### Set up project for VADER and Python
+### Set up project for VADER and Python in C#
-1. CVheck that the PythonNET package is installed (NuGet packages for the project, then install a local copy of 32-bit Python 3.7 (THIS EXACT VERSION) and change this one line of code (FeedbackController.cs in Controllers directory), line 78: Runtime.PythonDLL = ...; change the string to the python dll in the install for your system (it could be similar to the string that is currently there).
+1. Check that the PythonNET package is installed (NuGet packages for the project, then install a local copy of 32-bit Python 3.7 (THIS EXACT VERSION) and change this one line of code (FeedbackController.cs in Controllers directory), line 78: Runtime.PythonDLL = ...; change the string to the python dll in the install for your system (it could be similar to the string that is currently there).
 Hopefully this works.

 ## Facial Recognition with FACEIO